Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiments

-In Table \ref{tab:feat_space}, we quantitatively analyze the features via three different metrics : The $\mc A$-distance is a distance metric between the two domains in feature space computed using an SVM trained to classify domains as done in \cite{ben2006analysis}.
+In Table \ref{tab:feat_space}, we quantitatively analyze the features using different metrics : The $\mc A$-distance is a distance metric between the two domains in feature space computed using an SVM trained to classify domains as done in \cite{ben2006analysis}.
 The higher the error of the SVM domain classifier, the lower is the $\mc A$-distance.
-The other two metrics are accuracies of distance based classifiers in feature space.
-The first one, ``Dist Acc.
-(Target)'' is the accuracy of a classifier that assigns any unlabelled target example, the class label of the target labelled examples closest to it on average in the feature space. ``Dist.
-Acc.
+The other two metrics are accuracies of distance based nearest neighbor (NN) classifiers in feature space.
+The first one, ``NN Acc.
+(Target)'' is the accuracy of a classifier that assigns any unlabelled target example, the class label of the target labelled examples closest to it on average in the feature space. ``NN Acc.
 (Source)'' similarly uses only the source examples, all of which are labelled, to compute the class label for an unlabelled target example.
-Comparing the pretrained backbones, we see that rotation pretraining improves the feature space both by bringing closer the features across the two domains (as indicated by the low $\mc A$-distance) and aligning them so that features from the same class are closer to one another (indicated by the higher accuracies).
+Finally BD is an empirical inter-class Bhattacharyya distance estimate (details in appendix \ref{subsec:expt-deets-other}).
+Comparing the pretrained backbones, we see that rotation pretraining improves the feature space both by bringing closer the features across the two domains (as indicated by the low $\mc A$-distance) and aligning them so that features within a class are closer (indicated by the higher NN accuracies).
 When it comes to final feature spaces of the SSDA methods, we see that MME, being a domain alignment method, reduces $\mc A$-distance more than PAC.
 However, PAC is able to better maintain the class-defined neighborhood of features, as indicated by the higher accuracies.
-This also indicates that metrics like domain discrepancy may be secondary to the performance of a good classifier that maintains a class-defined feature space neighborhood across both source and target domains.
+Also, PAC has higher inter-class divergence (BD), which leads to lower error according to Eq. \ref{eq.labelvalue}.
+This shows that in SSDA, for learning good target classification, low divergence between domains is not a necessity.